 But make sure this is the right and legal action.

-So, for example, a tenant will instinctively want to withhold some or all of the service charge when in actual fact it’s probably worth looking at options like requesting information as above, or maybe longer term options like Rights To Manage or Enfranchisement for residential properties.
+So, for example, a tenant will instinctively want to withhold some or all of the service charge when in fact, it’s probably worth looking at options like requesting information as above, or maybe longer-term options like Rights To Manage or Enfranchisement for residential properties.

-Two words of caution here though for tenants; first is to be fair and always pay at least some or the majority of the money, as although it’s tempting to pay nothing to prove a point, if everyone did this then there would literally be no money in the service charge to pay even normal undisputed costs like insurance and fire-compliance.
+There are two words of caution here, though, for tenants; first is to be fair and always pay at least some of the majority of the money, although it’s tempting to pay nothing to prove a point if everyone did this.
+There would be no money in the service charge to pay even normal undisputed costs like insurance and fire compliance.

-Secondly, only look at the threat of things first, and still be amicable yet clear and concise, as this will often prompt action rather than getting carried away with solicitors who can easily rack-up costs and delay things as people start having points to prove.
+Secondly, only look at the threat of things first, and still be amicable yet clear and concise.
+This will often prompt action rather than getting carried away with solicitors who can easily rack up costs and delay things as people have points to prove.

-So, issue notice before formally speaking with an advisory body, or go through the complaints process of the company, or report the matter to their regulatory body.
+So, issue notice before formally speaking with an advisory body, go through the company's complaints process or report the matter to their regulatory body.

 5 Key Principles to Service Charges

 Here's a video explaining the 5 key points about property service charges, with budgets being an essential one of these (full resource available here).

 As you ponder on often complex schedules and accounts, trying to explain what the service charge budget is for the next year, then start with the basic principles of what it’s trying to achieve.